carla-simulator/traffic-generation-editor/README.md

 2. Choose either to add entity maneuvers or global actions under `Maneuver Type`.
 3. Entity maneuvers
    1. Choose entity to apply maneuver to, if entity is not listed, click on `Refresh entity list`.
-   2. Set up the start triggers of the maneuvers using the `Triggers` tab.
+   2. Set up start triggers of the maneuver using the `Start Triggers` tab.
+   3. Set up stop triggers of the maneuver using the `Stop Triggers` tab.
+If stop triggers are not needed, uncheck the check box beside `Stop Triggers`.
-   3. Choose type of maneuver (waypoints, longitudinal, lateral)
+   4. Choose type of maneuver (waypoints, longitudinal, lateral)
       1. Waypoint Maneuvers
          1. Choose waypoint strategy and whether to use lane heading or user-defined heading.
          2. Click on `Insert`, and click on the map to spawn as many waypoints as intended.